braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/cocoapods.md

 article_title: CocoaPods Integration for iOS
 platform: Swift
 page_order: 2
-description: "This reference article shows how to integrate the Braze SDK using CocoaPods for iOS."
+description: "This reference article shows how to integrate the Braze Swift SDK using CocoaPods for iOS."

 ---